Zaragoza Congress: Development

-The Zaragoza Congress officially opened its sessions on April 8, 1872 in the Novedades room, but in reality it had begun clandestinely four days earlier, on April 4, in anticipation of it being banned by the Government, which ended up happening.
+The Zaragoza Congress officially opened its sessions on 8 April 1872 in the Novedades room, but in reality it had begun clandestinely four days earlier, on 4 April, in anticipation of it being banned by the Government, which ended up happening.
 One of the Congress secretaries, before those gathered by order of the civil governor left the premises, read a protest note signed by all the delegates "on behalf of all the associated workers from Spain, and on the face of the world" for the "brutal and scandalous outrage of which they have been victims".
-"Our Congress had reason as its criterion, the realization of justice as its objective, peace and tranquility as a rule ...
+"Our Congress had reason as its criterion, the realisation of justice as its objective, peace and tranquillity as a rule ...
 It was natural, then, that our attitude frightened the men of the bourgeoisie, as the criminal frightens the voice of your conscience.
 But this very fright has lost them.
 They have broken hostilities with the working class.
 Until now they have limited themselves to insulting and threatening us in their speeches and in their circulars; today they loudly proclaim, with an illegal and violent act, that the children of work cannot be reunited peacefully.
 The note ended like this: 'Down with privileges!
 Down with the exploitation of man by man!
 Down with tyranny!
 Long live the International Workingmen's Association!"
 The city workers went on strike to support the protest and the Congress ended its sessions at the Federation's premises in Zaragoza.

 This is how the events of the Congress were explained:

 In addition to seven members of the Federal Council, 38 delegates attended (44, according to Josep Termes) from the 50 local federations - of which the Catalans were the strongest, followed by the Valencians, Malagueños and Gaditanos - constituted with 41 sections of various and 187 ex officio - it was reported that there were 52 federations in the process of formation with a total of 97 ex officio sections and 28 various others.
 Among the trade unions were "The Three Classes of Steam" —converted the following month into a "Manufacturing Union" with 28,000 members—, the Union of Building Constructors, the Union of Dyers, the Union of Tanners, the Union of Shoe Builders and the Union of Agricultural Workers.
 The delegates' jobs were as follows: 11 from the textile industry, 5 typographers (among them, José Mesa, Anselmo Lorenzo and Pablo Iglesias), 5 shoemakers, 3 bricklayers, 2 tanners, 2 coopers, 2 silversmiths, 2 smelters, a fitter, a machinist, a blacksmith, a locksmith, a barber, a science teacher, a doctor (Paul Lafargue), a farm worker (the delegate from Carmona), an engraver, a cabinetmaker, a carver, a chocolatier and a hatter.